ravimohan1991/ACEManager/README.md

 ==================================================================================================

 Assumption - I assume that you have compiled my code and have ACEManager(version).u/.int files.
-Refer Coding and Compiling section if you have not compiled it yet.
+Refer Coding and Compiling section (in ReadMe.pdf) if you have not compiled it yet.

 Server Install:
 ---------------